A Short Treatise on the Art of Falling Gently

 I now play with a particular form of PNF stretching, which you are welcome to try: Start by doing a gradual general warm-up, using gentle aerobic exercises to warm the muscles.
 In the course of the warm-up, increase your range of joint motion to where it can easily go, without trying to stretch that range.
 Do a brief test stretch that you require for what you want to be able to do - e.g., I want to be able to bend forward in standing position more, and to come closer to acheaving a straight leg split position, so I try to do that.
 Try to feel which muscles are under tension and are limiting the range of motion.
 This may be harder than you think - you have very little sensation in your "deep muscles" (not next to the skin), unless you exercise them to the point that they become sore.
 Then use strength training (e.g., push ups, pull ups, sit-ups, weight lifting) that specifically use and tire-out the muscles that limit your range of motion.
 Pay attention to what muscles you are using - the human body can do almost any given motion using any of a number of different sets of muscles.
 Then stretch, gradually and without bounces.
 The strength training both selectively warms the muscles you need to stretch, so those muscles are more ready to stretch, and also makes them too tired out for the stretch to be limited by the stretch reflex (the instinctive reflex for muscles to fight stretches).
 Be careful - the stretch reflex is usually desireable, and supressing it in a non-gentle stretch could injure you.

-The need to roll or slide through the fall is so important that it is probably safer to fall moving fast than standing still.
+The need to roll or slide through the fall is so important that it is probably safer to fall moving fast than standing still, provided the surface is not rough.
 Partly because "static friction" is greater than "sliding friction", partly because motion spreads out the impact.
 Sliding falls are more gentle on smooth surfaces like ice and snow, but are dangerous on rough surfaces - so martial artists and skydivers emphasize rolling falls.

 After mastering falls on soft surfaces, smooth polished floors are ideal for practice and can be found in aerobics rooms, basketball and racquetball courts, ballroom dance studios, or your kitchen.
 Some dance floors designed for ballet look smooth, but have small scale roughness to prevent slides.
 If you try to slide on them, they feel sticky and may abrade skin.
 Sliding falls require more care on such surfaces, and smoother surfaces are better for initial practice.